Unified framework for tableau models of Grothendieck polynomials: Introduction

-As the reader may guess from the names, (1A) goes to (1B) under $\omega$ and (2A) goes to (2B) under $\omega$ while (1A) is dual under $\langle,\rangle$ to (2A) and (1B) is dual under $\langle,\rangle$ to (2B).
+These polynomials have the following relationships: (1A) goes to (1B) under $\omega$ and (2A) goes to (2B) under $\omega$ while (1A) is dual under $\langle,\rangle$ to (2A) and (1B) is dual under $\langle,\rangle$ to (2B).
 In other words we have the following diagram:

-Crystal analysis of these objects appearing in \cite{GAL17}, \cite{MPS18}, and \cite{HS20} all point toward a meaningful refinement of these polynomials using an additional parameter (in this paper $\mathbf{z}$).
-(For more on this, please see definition 3.2, Theorem 3.3, and remark 3.9 of \cite{CP19}.)
+Crystal analyses of these objects such as the analysis of reverse plane partitions appearing in \cite{GAL17}, the analysis of set-valued tableaux appearing in \cite{MPS18}, and the analysis of multiset-valued tableaux and valued-set tableaux appearing in \cite{HS20}, point toward a meaningful refinement of these polynomials using an additional parameter (in this paper $\mathbf{z}$).
+In particular, if we analyze the crystal structures given in each one of these three papers, we find that the connected components of the crystals respect this refinement.
+In other words, the crystal structures given not only prove the Schur positivity of the polynomials considered in the papers, but also, the Schur positivity of the corresponding refined versions.
+Although this is not explicitly stated in these papers, it is not difficult to deduce this fact from the constructions given therein.
+For additional background on the refined Grothendieck polynomials the reader is also suggested to see definition 3.2, Theorem 3.3, and remark 3.9 of \cite{CP19}.
 Each of these refinements appears naturally in the underlying combinatorial object and denoting the new refined versions as \textbf{1A}, \textbf{1B}, \textbf{2A}, and \textbf{2B} we still have:

-As of yet, there has been little attempt to explain all these arrows in a single combinatorial framework.
+This paper provides a combinatorial explanation of all these arrows, which was previously an open question.
 In order to do this, we begin by realizing each of the four combinatorial models as a particular instance of a certain type of tableau.
 Then we use a standard RSK argument and a standard jeu de taquin argument to find out what the fundamental combinatorial facts we need to prove are.
 As it turns out, a single combinatorial fact (main fact \ref{mf1}) explains both horizontal arrows, and another fact (main fact \ref{mf2}) explains both vertical arrows.

+We remark that it may be worthwhile to investigate how the combinatorial results of this paper could be used to understand the significance of the refinements of the four polynomials studied here to the big Hopf algebra of Multisymmetric functions of \cite{LP07}.